kodekloudhub/terraform-challenges/challenge-1/README.md

     Click on the **USE PROVIDER** button for the configuration block.
 Copy this, and use `vi` to create [provider.tf](./resources/provider.tf).
 Paste in and adjust as per the question requirements.

-    Now we can initialize the rovider
+    Now we can initialize the provider

     ```bash
     terraform init